microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

 ## Uptake examples

 ### TryGetNextNo
-TryGetNextNo is a function that will get and return the next no. without modifying the No. Series.
+TryGetNextNo is a function that gets and returns the next number, without modifying the No. Series.
 PeekNextNo does the same now and makes the code easier to understand.

 Old:
 ```